The growing importance of retaining loyal customers

 Recent articles you may also like

-Yesterday, Shopify released its first round of updates this year under the name Foundations.
-We break down the most exciting updates for retailers and explore how they might benefit your business.
+Shopify has released its final round of updates this year under the name The Boring Edition.
+We break down the most useful updates for retailers and examine how they might benefit your business.